enel-gdh-educational/katacoda-scenarios/version-control/basics/step1-answers.md

 ```bash
 git config -l
 ```
-The first two configurations should be those related to the user.
+The first two configurations should be those related to the user (username and email).

 ---